-There’s tons of posts and books on how to write a compelling value proposition, check out these seven – and a further three – templates conveniently collated by Tor Gronsund.
+There’s tons of posts and books on how to write a compelling value proposition, check out these templates conveniently collated by Tor Gronsund.

 Try writing a version of your value proposition using each template.
 Sometimes seeing different iterations and options helps guide your final drafts.
 Different versions can also be useful to communicate your product across channels and touchpoints, for example, your pitch deck, your website or your business card.